RoaLogic/rltheme/_includes/readme.md

-# ReadMe: Roa Logic Theme
+# ReadMe: GH Pages & Doc's Templates

 Roa Logic provides Silicon-Proven IP solutions for FPGA and ASIC implementations.
 All IP comes packed with a full featured testbench and documentation.
 In addition custom solutions are provided on request.